Portavita/portavita.github.io/_posts/2018-10-31-blog_A_JSON_use_case_comparison_between_PostgreSQL_and_MongoDB.markdown

 We used a test machine running CentOS 6.8 equipped with one SSD disk, 10 GB RAM, and 4 cores.
 It's the same virtual machine we already used in the past to run tests on several different products (like in the previous blog post when I compared InfluxDB to Postgres).

 While not optimal (I would’ve prefered bare metal), this is what we had available for testing.
-This setup allows read-only benchmarks, since there are no 2 separate set of disks.
+This setup allows read-only benchmarks, since there are no separate set of disks for data and journaling.

 Both Mongo and Postgres were installed on the machine, and only one product was running at the time.
 All tests were repeated over multiple runs, and only the average is reported.

 As dataset, we used anonymized data derived from real data.
 As generic good practice, and as demanded by law in case of medical records, all data is anonymized, and subsequently  made accessible to employees.
-On top of that, for security reasons, on this paper all the mentioned fields have been altered in the name and in their content, and unnecessary ones completely removed.
+On top of that, for security reasons, on this paper all the mentioned fields have been altered in the name and in their content, and not relevant ones completely removed.

 Both versions of Postgres and Mongo that we’ve used are vanilla versions.